AndrewLuckritz/FinalProject/03-vpns.md

 ## 4. Everyday Example

-Imagine you connect to free Wi-Fi at a hotel.
+Imagine you connect to free WiFi at a hotel.
 Without protection, someone on the same network could try to watch your traffic.

 With a VPN:
 - Your data is encrypted